IRS Form 13909 Instructions

 Form 13909 may be used to report any nonprofit organization or other organization claiming tax-exempt status.
 This includes charitable organizations, churches and other religious organizations, or private foundations.

-You can expect that the IRS to acknowledge receipt of the complaint in writing.
+You can expect that the IRS to acknowledge receipt of the complaint form in writing.
 However, if the IRS decides to take further action, such as a field examination, you will not receive a progress update or any additional information.

 No. Federal law precludes the Internal Revenue Service from providing updates or disclosing information about specific actions taken as a result of an information referral.
 You should not expect to receive more than a standard acknowledgement letter from the IRS.